 If you have an account, please login!
 If you don't have an account, you can create one.

 A Zip06 account will allow you to post to the online calendar, contribute to News From You, and interact with the Zip06 community.
 It's free to sign-up!Click here to get started!

 We're happy you've decided to join the Zip06 community.
 Please fill out this short registration form to begin sharing content with your neighbors.

 We can help!
 Enter the email address registered to your account below to have your password emailed to you.

 Fill out the form below to email this story to a friend×

-The Board of Finance will meet Wednesday, May 16 to set the mill rate.
+The Board of Finance will meet in the coming days to formally set the mill rate.

 Love Local News?